vim-advent-calendar/vimways.org/content/about.md

 ## What?

 Vimways is a Vim-themed advent calendar by [@robertmeta][1] and [@romainl][2].
-Largely inspired by the early [24ways][3], our primary goal is to publish *one* high-quality articles about Vim per day during the *twenty four* days before Christmas.
+Largely inspired by the early [24ways][3], our primary goal is to publish *one* high quality article about Vim per day during the *twenty four* days before Christmas.

-That's twenty four articles written by knowledgeable users—both famous and non-famous among the community—distilled from the 1st of December to the 24th of December.
+That's twenty-four articles written by knowledgeable users—both famous and non-famous among the community—distilled from the 1st of December to the 24th of December.

 ## When?